cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Algorithms in this document make use of utility functions described below.

-For constant-time implementations (i.e., implementations whose execution time is independent of the inputs), all field operations, comparisons, and assignments must be implemented in constant time.
+For security reasons, all field operations, comparisons, and assignments MUST be implemented in constant time (i.e., execution time MUST NOT depend on the values of the inputs), and without branching.
 Guidance on implementing these low-level operations in constant time is beyond the scope of this document.

 -   CMOV(a, b, c): If c is False, CMOV returns a, otherwise it returns b.
     To prevent against timing attacks, this operation must run in constant time, without revealing the value of c.
-    Commonly, implementations assume that the selector is c == 1 for True, or c == 0 for False.
+    Commonly, implementations assume that the selector c is 1 for True or 0 for False.
 In this case, given a bit string C, the desired selector c can be computed by OR-ing all bits of C together.
 The resulting selector will be either 0 if all bits of C are zero, or 1 if at least one bit of C is 1.

--   is\_square(x, q): This function returns True whenever the value x is a square in GF(q).
-Due to Euler's criterion, this function can be calculated in constant time as
+-   is\_square(x): This function returns True whenever the value x is a square in the field F. Due to Euler's criterion, this function can be calculated in constant time as

 ~~~
-is_square(x, q) := { True,  if x^((q - 1) / 2) is 0 or 1;
+is_square(x) := { True,  if x^((q - 1) / 2) is 0 or 1 in F;
                 { False, otherwise.
 ~~~

--   sqrt(x): The sqrt operation is a multi-valued function, i.e. there exist two roots of x in F whenever x is square.
+-   sqrt(x): The sqrt operation is a multi-valued function, i.e. there exist two roots of x in the field F whenever x is square.
     To maintain compatibility across implementations while allowing implementors leeway for optimizations, this document does not require sqrt() to return a particular value.
 Instead, as explained in {{point-sign}}, any higher-level